Content warning: this article contains information about childhood abuse which may be difficult for some readers.

 - Psychological assessment – Here, you and your counselor will dive into your mind and find where you are suffering.
 Then, you’ll work together to soothe that pain and find coping mechanisms that minimize the effects of your trauma.

 - Behavioral adjustments – Addiction is often a cycle of negative behavior patterns, so adjusting those behaviors (and negative thought processes) can help you prevent relapse.

 - Abuse education – Learn more about abuse and its impact on your life to understand why your recovery is so important.

-Your exact treatment will vary, depending on your needs and desires.
-For example, you might be able to integrate meditation and spiritual elements into your recovery, or even family counseling.
+Your exact treatment will vary, depending on your needs and goals.
+For example, you might be able to integrate meditation and spiritual elements into your recovery or even family counseling.
 For people who’ve suffered from childhood abuse, talking with parents is often a great way to make peace with that past.
 Talking with your children is also key if they suffered from any abuse at your doing or if they are simply concerned about your well-being.

 Break the Cycle of Generational Trauma Today at Vertava Health – Mississippi